ory/jobs/software-engineer-full-stack.md

 Minimum Requirements:
 * Bachelors degree in computer science or equivalent practical experience.
 * Experience with one or more general purpose programming languages including but not limited to: Java, C/C++, C#, Objective-C/Swift, Kotlin, Python, JavaScript, or Go.
-* Ability to speak and write in English.

 Preferred Requirements:
 * Higher degree (Masters or PhD) in engineering, computer science, or technical field.